 There’s no other place in the world where you’ll get fresher, higher-quality sushi than in the very grounds of the Tsukiji Fish Market.
 After spending some time exploring the market and its surrounds, head to one of the many hole-in-the-wall sushi restaurants for breakfast.
 After seeing the fish market in action, you’ll have a whole new appreciation for sushi!
 The most famous sushi restaurants in the market area are Daiwa Sushi, Sushi Dai and Sushi Zanmai, but they’re so popular that you’ll spend hours waiting in line.
 Some excellent alternatives are Okame, Iwasa-zushi and Yamazaki.

-The Tsukiji Fish Market is set to move to the nearby Toyosu district in November 2016.
+The Tsukiji Fish Market is set to move to the nearby Toyosu district in November 2016 (**UPDATE: this has been delayed until at least Fall 2018).
 Whilst you’ll still surely be able to visit the new site, it will definitely not have the same character as this original, traditional one, which opened in 1935.
 If you’re really keen on experiencing the traditional market before it succumbs to modernity, try and get there before it moves.

 Have you been to the Tsukiji Fish Market?
 What are your tips for visiting?